OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Theoretical Results

-Note that to simplify the analysis, we primarily prove the iteration complexity (Thm. \ref{th:upper} and Thm. \ref{th:lower}) of our SGD-based \ours{} where we let $\vtheta_t = \vtheta_t^{\smash{(N)}}$ for every sequential iteration $t$ in Algo. \ref{alg:optex} (line 9).
-Notably, our analysis can also be extended to other FOO-based \ours{} when following the same proof idea and we utilize $\min_{\tau\in[NT)} \left\|\nabla F(\vtheta_{\tau})\right\|^2$ to denote the minimal gradient norm we can achieve within the whole optimization process when applying our \ours{} with sequential iteration of $T$ and parallelism of $N$,
+To simplify the analysis, we primarily prove the sequential iteration complexity of our SGD-based \ours{} where we use $\min_{\tau\in[NT)} \left\|\nabla F(\vtheta_{\tau})\right\|^2$ to denote the minimal gradient norm we can achieve within the whole optimization process when applying our \ours{} with $T$ sequential iterations and parallelism of $N$ for a clear and fair comparison with standard SGD.
+Notably, our analysis can also be extended to other FOO-based \ours{} by following similar proof idea.